DavidHHShao/Manner-Prediction-Project/README.md

 ##Tools used to produce this project
 - This project is built by `knirt` package instllled on RStudio with RMD (R Markdown) format.

-- The  `mannerPrediction.md` and `mannerPrediction.html` file will be  automatically  produced by `mannerPrediction.md``
+- The  `mannerPrediction.md` and `mannerPrediction.html` file will be  automatically  produced by `mannerPrediction.md`

 ##Steps to produce this project

 - Plsease see the details in `mannerPrediction.md`.

-- Those files  contain the instructions and steps with R code embedded  to produce this project.
+- This file  contain the instructions and steps with R code embedded  to produce this project.

 ##Steps to reproduce this project